If Jk Lm Which Of The Following Statements Are True

 • Interpretation 1a: (J ∧ K) → (L ∧ M): This reads as "If J and K are both true, then L and M are both true."

-Here, we need to consider all possible combinations of J, K, L, and M. A complete truth table would be quite extensive (16 rows), but we can analyze it conceptually.
+Here, we need to consider all possible combinations of J, K, L, and M. On top of that, a complete truth table would be quite extensive (16 rows), but we can analyze it conceptually.
 The statement is only false when (J ∧ K) is true (meaning J and K are both true) and (L ∧ M) is false (meaning either L or M or both are false).
 In all other cases, the implication holds true.

 • Interpretation 1b: J → (K → (L → M)): This introduces nested conditional statements.
 The statement is only false if J is true, K is true, L is true, and M is false.
 This is a very specific scenario.